Dorfromantik: Reception

 Dorfromantik received "generally favorable reviews", according to the review aggregator Metacritic.
 In addition to the awards it won and was nominated for during development, after the release of the full game, it was nominated for the "Sit Back and Relax" category at the 2022 Steam Awards and Best Indie Game at the 2022 Golden Joystick Awards.
 Toukana has not released any sales numbers, but did say that they were able to pay back all of their grants as soon as the game was released in early access, as well as fund the development of their next game.

 Critics highly praised the gameplay, though there were mixed opinions on the depth.
 Several reviewers, such as Wolfgang Rabenstein of GameStar, Robert Purchese of Eurogamer, and the reviewer for Edge, called the gameplay "pleasant and relaxing", "satisfying", and "meditative".
 Katharine Castle of Rock Paper Shotgun said it was one of the "most charming, welcoming and relaxing game worlds".
-Marcus Stewart of Game Informer and Neal Ronaghan of Nintendo World Report said that it had a good balance of coziness and strategy, while Zoey Handley of Destructoid felt that it had too little strategy, leading their minds to wander.
+Marcus Stewart of Game Informer and Neal Ronaghan of Nintendo World Report said that it had a good balance of coziness and strategy, while Zoey Handley of Destructoid felt that it had too little strategy, leading their mind to wander.
 Mitch Vogel of Nintendo Life took a stronger tone, saying that the gameplay was "relatively shallow in the long run".
 Oli Welsh of Polygon, in contrast, found the game to be an engaging puzzle to solve once he focused on perfectly placing tiles rather than straightforwardly playing.
 This duality of experience was summed up by Hikaru Nomura of IGN Japan as a "gap" in the gameplay—that players could either peacefully place tiles as they saw fit to finish quests or else spend much more time focusing on perfect tile placement to get a high score, with no middle ground.

 The presentation of the game was universally praised.
 Polygon called it "gorgeous and toylike" and "aesthetically cleansing" and IGN Japan praised the "idyllic visuals".
 Game Informer said it created a "Zen atmosphere", and praised the way the biomes would shift into each other as the landscape grew; Rock Paper Shotgun said that this created a feeling of "hazy summer holidays, crisp autumnal afternoons and cozy winter nights".
 Rock Paper Shotgun also praised the music and sound design, as did IGN Japan, which said that it was a perfect match for the rural landscape.
 Morgan Shaver of Shacknews called it a "treat for the ears", and said that the music, background noises, and sound effects for actions all "meshes together seamlessly" to make a peaceful experience.